Gold for Gold FAQs

 What if an Institution does not subscribe to RSC Gold?

 This initiative is only available to RSC Gold customers.
 Authors at non-RSC Gold subscribing institutions can still publish an article via the normal channels, but this is subject to the normal APC fees.
-Alternatively they can buy voucher codes in bulk at a discount.
+Alternatively they can buy voucher codes to publish new articles in bulk at a discount.
 These are valid until the end of 2014.

 Number of voucher codes

 We also offer discounts on purchases of voucher codes to publish articles retrospectively.
 These deals are available to both RSC Gold subscribers and non-RSC gold subscribers.